12-Month Wedding Timeline

 Write And Finalize Your Vows

-You’ll soon find out that marriage is a lifelong union, and even if your spouse does not personally share in all of your beliefs, learning to love them will make all things possible.
+You’ll soon discover that marriage is a lifelong union, and even if your spouse does not personally share in your beliefs, learning to love them will make everything possible.

 So write up those vows with confidence and love and start towards happiness.